andrewdelreal/seniorThesisRepo/README.md

   - 2c.
 System displays stock details.
   - 2d.
 Return to Step 4.

-### Use Case 1.3: Evaluate Stock
+### Use Case 1.3: Cluster Stocks
 - **Actors**: User
-- **Overview**: User evaluates a stock option using a model to predict and evaluate the stock option.
+- **Overview**: User evaluates a stock options by providing dimensions to cluster by.
+A visual will be provided to display stock clusters for better diversification.

 **Typical Course of Events**:
-1. Run Use Case 1.2, *Find a Stock/Fund*.
+1. Run Use Case 1.1, *Secure Login*.
-2. From the stock details page, user clicks on evaluations and chooses an option (e.g., predict or analyze risk)
+2. From the stock details page, user clicks on "Cluster Stocks"
-3. Display stock evaluations request.
+3. Display cluster stocks page and present dimensions to cluster by and other parameters (e.g., which stocks to cluster).
+4. User selects cluster stock options
+5. Cluster visual is displayed.

 **Alternative Courses**:
-- **From step 2**: User selects a different evaluation method (e.g., user wants to evaluate the Beta instead of the risk).
+- **From step 4**: User selects a different cluster options
-  - 2a.
-User selects a different evaluation method.
+  - 4a.
+User selects a different cluster options.
-  - 2b.
-Return to step 3.
+  - 4b.
+Return to step 5.

 ### Use Case 1.4: View Portfolio
 - **Actors**: User